tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 ## Overview

-In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome memory or power constraints limitations.
-Say goodbye to obstacles and embrace seamless computing.
+In this building block, you will discover how to create and configure a simple and robust VM instance in [Google Cloud](https://cloud.google.com/?hl=en), designed to overcome power constraints limitations.
+Say goodbye to obstacles and embrace seamless computing!

 After going through this guide, you'll get more familiar with: